rackerlabs/rackspace-how-to/content/cloud-servers/install-froxlor-on-debian-10.md

 ### Configure Database and Web Server

-Froxlor expects the
-server's root document to be in **/var/www/**.
-Edit Apache’s configuration file to reflect it.
+Froxlor expects the server's root document to be in **/var/www/**.
+Edit the Apache&reg; configuration file to reflect this change.

-1. Open Apache configuration file.
+1. Open the Apache configuration file.

         nano /etc/apache2/sites-enabled/000-default.conf